TheDleo/vagrant-haproxy-demo/README.md

 Demo of HAProxy using Vagrant

-This is the toolset I used to present on load balancers at University of Nebraska at Kearney on 2/19/14.

 # What does the Vagrantfile do?
 * It sets up a 3 VM mini-network inside Virtualbox.
 The three hosts are haproxy (172.28.33.1), web1 (172.28.33.11), and web2 (172.28.33.12)
 * It sets up the following port forwards between your host's external interface and the internal VM's: